Fire Inspection for Mobile Food Vending

 Each fire extinguisher will need to be mounted in a conspicuous location where it can be located quickly.

 Each fire extinguisher will need to be serviced and annually and maintain a current tag confirming its status.

 A hood suppression system that is UL 300 or UL 300A rated shall be installed if deep fat frying.
 The hood system must be inspected every 6 months and maintain a current tag confirming its status.

 If a hood suppression system is present, then a 1.5 gallon Class K fire extinguisher is also required.

 All gas, solid, or liquid fuel burning inside a trailer or vehicle must be vented to the outside with an approved venting system and spark arrestor.

 Units utilizing propane or similar fuels must provide the following items for the Georgetown Fire Department Inspector at the time of inspection.
 Questions regarding these requirements are directed to

-- If a Type I Hood System is present on the unit then a valid, biannual system testing invoice must be provided.
+If a hood suppression system is present on the unit, then a valid, biannual system testing invoice must be provided.